IjzerenHein/autolayout.js/README.md

 var AutoLayout = window.AutoLayout;
 ```

-When using a bundler like webpack or browserify, use: *(make sure plugins for transpiling .es6 files are installed!)*
+When using a bundler like webpack or browserify, use:

 ```javascript
 var AutoLayout = require('autolayout.js');
 ```
+*(do make sure plugins for transpiling .es6 files are installed!)*

 ### Using the API